-- interpret and construct pie charts and line graphs and use these to solve problems - · calculate and interpret the mean as an average
+- · interpret and construct pie charts and line graphs and use these to solve problems - · calculate and interpret the mean as an average

 Marking is accompanied by a comment or explanation to help pupils to correct their mistakes.
 Teaching staff are also available to help at break times and daily at lunchtime by appointment.
-Formal assessments take place each term with an end of year assessment in the Summer term.
+Formal assessments take place each term with an end of year assessment in the Summer term and end of topic test scores are recorded throughout the year.